 A Safari is a unique experience that you will cherish for the rest of your life and surely will want to repeat.
 For this adventure to go smoothly, I will give some advice on what to wear and avoid that hopefully will make your packing/safari experience much easier.
 Depending on the seasons you may take one or other extra but, with this list you should be able to pack for any safari throughout the year.

-What to wear on a Safari
+What to wear for a Safari

 You should be able to blend in with the surroundings as much as possible.
 Wear: greens, browns, khakis.
 Wearing bright colours may draw unnecessary attention to you and scare the animals.
 Wearing full black clothes may attract the Tsetse flies.
 White clothes will get dirty very quickly as the dust is a constant during game driving when they rush to find the animals.